Latest on podcast:

 Photo credit: Spoortesh Honey via Pexels

-There are many ways to imagine God.
 From my own perspective of mystical theology, I find it useful to imagine God as a kind of energetic presence or life force animating myself and everything around me.
 Try picturing or feeling the force that enlivens your whole being, your body, your mind, your heart.
 God resides within you and is also present beyond everything imaginable.
 It is pure existence itself, something to tap into, rather than someone who needs to be persuaded into giving us what we want and deserve.
-And if the term “God” itself does not suit you, it is perfectly fine to switch to a different term, like “The Divine Mind.”
+If the term “God” itself does not suit you, it is perfectly fine to switch to a different term, like “The Divine Mind.”

-The goal, then, is not to pray to God, but to pray in God.
+The goal is not to pray to God, but to pray in God.
 When you pray in this way, you are making a sincere effort to understand God’s will, rather than trying to force God to bend to your will.
-And when you make that switch, you will discover something beautiful.
-Something that will help you pray without ceasing.
+And when you make that switch, you will discover something beautiful that will help you pray without ceasing.

 What is God’s will?